MuseTag/musetag.github.io/specifications.md

 #### 1.7.1 Syntax
 The syntax follows this pattern:
 - Must use the null entity (`@@.`)
-- Markdown syntax is enclosed in parentheses (invisible parameters)
+- Markdown syntax is enclosed in parentheses (hidden parameters)
 - Can be used with any valid Markdown syntax
 - Applies to the sentence containing the annotation
 Examples: